 When the MTA is negligent and causes injuries, it should be held accountable.
 This will ensure they maintain best practices and engage in safety measures in the future.

-If you or a loved one was injured in a subway or MTA accident, contact the personal injury lawyers at Hecht, Kleeger & Damashek today.
+If you or a loved one was injured in a subway or MTA accident, contact the New York personal injury lawyers at Hecht, Kleeger & Damashek today.
 Call us at (212) 490-5700 or use our online contact form to schedule a consultation.